Eliminate The Parameter T To Find A Cartesian Equation For

 • Implicit Equations: The resulting Cartesian equation may be implicit, meaning it's not easily solved for y in terms of x or vice versa.

 • Singularities: Some points on the curve might correspond to multiple values of t.
-Care must be taken to ensure that the Cartesian equation accurately represents the entire curve.
+Care must be taken to make sure the Cartesian equation accurately represents the entire curve.

 • Domains and Ranges: Always consider the domains of the parametric equations and how they translate to the domain and range of the Cartesian equation.